rails/rails/guides/source/testing.md

 ### Tests for `show`, `update`, and `delete` Actions

-At this point we have looked at tests for the `:index` as well as the`:create` action.
+So far in the guide tests for the `:index` as well as the`:create` action have been outlined.
 What about the other actions?

-Let's make sure we have a test for `:show`:
+You can write a test for `:show` as follows:

 ```ruby
 test "should show article" do